clk-project/clk/README.md

 `clk hello`

-This feature allow you to provide generic commands with a lot of power and let your user customize those commands to fit per particular needs.
+This feature allows you to provide generic commands with a lot of power and let your users customize those commands to fit per particular needs.

 Aliasing is a good way to quickly handcraft a command from other commands.